-Complete 3 Electives selected with Advisor Support; at least one of these must be from a discipline other than ENG or HST
+Complete 3 elective courses with approval of the minor advisor.
+At least one of the courses must be from a discipline other than ENG or HST.

-Item # Title Credits
+ltem # Title Credits

 Elective other than History or 3

 English

 Elective 3

 Elective 3